When breast cancer spreads, or metastasizes, to other parts of the body, it normally moves to one or more of the following areas:

 If the cancer metastasizes, treatment becomes focused on preserving your quality of life and slowing the spread of the disease.
 There isn’t a cure for metastatic breast cancer yet, but medical advancements are helping people live longer lives.

-Symptoms associated with breast cancer that’s spread to the colon include:
+Symptoms associated with breast cancer that’s spread to the colon or rectum

-A review of cases treated at the Mayo Clinic also found that 26 percent of women who had colon metastases experienced blockage of the intestine.
+An older review of cases treated at the Mayo Clinic also found that 25% of women who had colon and rectum metastases experienced blockage of the intestine.

 It’s worth noting that in the review, colon metastases are broken down to cover eight other sites, including the: